 Augt nodded and stood, standing and stomping away from the fire to welcome Erogan and their packs, and relay the events of the night.

 Sarai shook her head.
 “No. A bit dim, perhaps, but a free creature.”

 “I remember, years ago, the war.
 I fought for their freedom, you know.
 I regret it, now.”

 Sarai said nothing.
 She was fond of the minotaur after their short time together, but daren’t risk their position.

 “Ah!
 Another dwarf.
 We have made a small deal, my friend.
 I hear that you do a lot of damage.”
 The elf gave a hint of a bow.
 “I am Kandake.
 I hail from Ardu Alamuk, yet have been on the road these many years.”

-Eragon bowed formally.
+Erogan bowed formally.
 “Well met, Kandake.
-I am Eragon Braeburn of Munjim al’Jawahir.”
+I am Erogan Braeburn of Munjim al’Jawahir.”

 The rest of the night passed without further event, other than Kandake’s jovial racism.
 With the tribesmen to keep guard, they bedded down for an early morning, intending to break camp before the heat of the day struck.